TayyubaK/SQL-Project/starting_with_questions.md

 dup.psku
 --462 rows

 --Step 2: Find all productsku values with multiple v2productname values.
-Count the number of times each name appears and rank according to frequency, keep only rank #1.
+--Count the number of times each name appears and rank according to frequency, keep only rank #1.
 SELECT *
 FROM (
     SELECT